pauline-lm/pauline-lm.github.io/_pages/research.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*Perception of correctness*
 ---------------

-Listeners can easily say if a singer sounds in tune or out of tune (Larrouy-Maestri et al., 2013, 2015), with some tolerance (Larrouy-Maestri, 2018).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Listeners can easily say if a singer sounds in tune or out of tune (Larrouy-Maestri et al., 2013, 2015), with some tolerance (Larrouy-Maestri, 2018).
 However, as is true for several types of judgments (e.g., beauty or obscenity), the foundation of the categorization of performances as "correct" remains unclear.
 This project examines what ‘correctness’ means in different musical contexts and dimensions (pitch and time), as well as the cognitive processes behind such categorization.

 To do so, we investigate auditory processing of manipulated sequences with methods from psychophysics, physiology, and electrophysiology, and focus on potential listeners’ profiles.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;*From correctness to preferences*
 ---------------

-Previous studies showed that lay and expert listeners share similar definitions of what is “correct” when listening to untrained (Larrouy-Maestri, Magis, Grabenhorst, & Morsomme, 2015) and trained singers (Larrouy-Maestri, Morsomme, Magis, & Poeppel, 2017), or to their own performances (Larrouy-Maestri, Wang, Vairo Nunes, & Poeppel, 2021).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Previous studies showed that lay and expert listeners share similar definitions of what is “correct” when listening to untrained (Larrouy-Maestri, Magis, Grabenhorst, & Morsomme, 2015) and trained singers (Larrouy-Maestri, Morsomme, Magis, & Poeppel, 2017), or to their own performances (Larrouy-Maestri, Wang, Vairo Nunes, & Poeppel, 2021).
 However, we usually don’t attend opera or pop concerts to evaluate the correctness of a performance, but rather to enjoy it.

 With Camila Bruder, and the wise insights of Ed Vessel, David Poeppel, and Melanie Wald-Fuhrmann, we examine what “preference” means when listening to sung performances, and explore the roots of such aesthetic experience.